-However, a doctor who breaches their duty of care is not automatically liable for their patient's injuries.
-The Claimant must also show that the doctor's action (or inaction) caused the injury and not the patient's underlying illness.
+A medical professional who breaches their duty of care is not necessarily liable for their patient's injuries.
+A claimant must also be able to show that their doctor's action (or inaction) caused their injury.

-The test to establish breach of duty is set out in Bolam v Friern Hospital Management Committee.
-Under the Bolam test, the medical professional must show that they provided the standard of care that a reasonable body of medical professionals in the same field would regard as acceptable.
+To satisfy the Bolam test, a medical professional must show that he acted in a way that a responsible body of medical professionals in the same field would regard as acceptable.

-The ?but for' test runs into problems in some circumstances.
-For example, if a patient receives a succession of poor care decisions, it may be impossible to prove that any one error caused the patient's injury.
-It is only when multiple errors are compounded that the patient suffers harm.Back to top
+The ‘but for' test can be problematic.
+For example, if a patient receives a succession of poor care decisions, it may be impossible to establish which error caused the patient's injury.
+It may also be that the compound effect of multiple successive errors ultimately led to the claimant's injuries.

-Where the ?but for' test is inadequate, the Court will assess whether the care a patient received ?materially contributed' to his or her injuries.
-This allows the Court to look at the overall situation rather than individual components of the treatment.
+In cases where the ‘but for' test is inadequate, the court will consider whether the care a patient received ‘materially contributed' to their injuries.
+This approach enables the court to look at the overall situation, rather than individual components of the treatment.

-In the case of Bailey v Ministry of Defence the Claimant was admitted to hospital for a complex gallstone operation.
-After the operation she contracted severe pancreatitis and became very weak.
+In the case of Bailey v Ministry of Defence, the claimant was admitted to hospital for a complex gallstone operation.
+After the operation, Mrs. Bailey (the claimant) contracted severe pancreatitis and became very weak.
 Unable to clear her airways, she choked on her own vomit and suffered brain damage.

-The question before the Court was, did the patient choke because of the defective care she received (a negligent act that the Defendant admitted) or because of the pancreatitis (a non-negligent consequence of the surgery)?
-On a straight ?but for' test, the claim would fail.
-Mrs Bailey could not prove with certainty that the negligent surgery caused her injury, because her pancreatitis might also have been to blame.
+The question facing the court was; did the patient choke because of the defective care she received (a negligent act that the defendant admitted) or as a result of her pancreatitis (a non-negligent consequence of the surgery)?

 In summing up, the Judge set out the test for causation: